Rourrou/Security-of-Kyber-under-the-uniform-distribution/README.md

 1. Compute the decryption failure probability of Kyber and its variant under the uniform distribution: run Kyber_failure.py
 2. Collect the failures: the decryption failures are collected as Kyber512_uniform/decryption_failures_33322_all.txt
 3. Identify the sign and position of failure: run df_position.py
-4. Recovering the secret key using decryption failures: run key_recovery.py
+4. Recovering the secret key using decryption failures: run DFA_Kyber_uniform.py and key_recovery.py

 Section 5. uKyber
 1. Choices of Parameters: run Kyber_para_selec.py and Kyber_para_selec_plot.py